playframework/playframework/documentation/manual/working/scalaGuide/main/cache/ScalaCache.md

 ## Accessing different caches

 It is possible to access different caches.
-The default cache is called `play`, and can be configured by creating a file called `ehcache.xml`.
+In the default Ehcache implementation, the default cache is called `play`, and can be configured by creating a file called `ehcache.xml`.
 Additional caches may be configured with different configurations, or even implementations.

 If you want to access multiple different ehcache caches, then you'll need to tell Play to bind them in `application.conf`, like so: